muon-protocol/muon-threshold-signature/README.md

 implementation has undergone the first phase of internal audit by [Habib Yajam](https://www.linkedin.com/in/habib-yajam-98b7126a), a trusted third-party auditor.
-The audit was conducted to ensure the security and correctness of our implementation with a focus on cryptographic components of the scheme and implementation.
+The audit was conducted to ensure the security and correctness of our implementation with a focus on cryptographic components of the scheme and implementation (There will be more audits in the future with more focus on the code and implementation).
 The audit suggested:
 - Using proof of possession instead of hash commitments for guarding against rogue key attacks to improve performance and maintain same security characteristics. [details](audit/Proof%20of%20Possession%20in%20Schnorr.pdf)
   | [commit](https://github.com/muon-protocol/muon-threshold-signature/commit/4f304c65aa5d9499504228d6557aebee76704a1e)